What is an appraisal?

 Why is the purpose of the appraisal so important?

-Before you pay for an appraisal, ask yourself why you want one.
+Before you pay for an independent appraisal, ask yourself why you want one.
 For example, do you want to insure your painting?
 Are you thinking of selling it?
 Do you need to divide your assets?
 Do you want to claim a tax deduction for a donation to charity?
 Do you need to establish a stepped-up tax basis?
 Has your painting been damaged and do you need to file a claim?